Cnpruat/XPlane-Haptic-Interface/README.md

 **Pierre Bourrandy**, 4th year Mechatronics Engineering student - **ENSIL-ENSCI** This project was part of my internship at **IISRI**.

-Many thanks to **Mr. Houshyar Asadi** for the inspiring topic, support, and trust throughout the internship.
+Thanks to **Mr. Houshyar Asadi** for the inspiring topic, support, and trust throughout the internship.

 ## Contact detail
 pierre.bourrandy@etu.unilim.fr *(ENSIL-ENSCI)*